800-922-2596 Call Now Book a Free Inspection

 Region: Found throughout the United States, commonly nesting in soil, under stones, in woodwork, and inside wall voids of homes.

-Little Black Ants Identification
+How to Identify Little Black Ants

 Little Black Ants Behavior, Diet & Lifecycle

-where each member has a defined role: queens reproduce, workers gather food and care for the young, and soldiers defend the nest from threats.
+Little black ants live in colonies, where each member has a defined role: queens reproduce, workers gather food and care for the young, and soldiers defend the nest from threats.
 Their colonies can survive for years, replenished by queens that continually lay eggs.

 swarms of black ants

-Signs of Little Black Ants Infestation
+What are the Signs of a Little Black Ant Infestation?

 Because little black ants are so small, infestations may go unnoticed at first.
 By the time ant trails become obvious, colonies are often well established.
-Their ability to nest inside wall voids or other hidden areas makes them particularly challenging to locate and remove without professional support.

 little black ants on spoon with sugar

-Common Places Found
+Common Places Little Black Ants are Found

 little black ant close up on rock

-Are Little Black Ants Dangerous?
+Are Little Black Ants Dangerous to People or Pets?

 These ants are not known to spread disease or cause serious harm, so they are classified as nuisance pests rather than dangerous ones.
+They’re not poisonous to humans or pets, and a black ant bite typically only causes mild irritation.
+That said, anyone experiencing unusual symptoms should seek advice from a healthcare professional.

-Little Black Ants Prevention
+How to Prevent Little Black Ants

 How Can Gregory Pest Remove Little Black Ants From My Home Or Business?